Western barn owl: Predators and parasites

-The Eurasian eagle-owl (B. bubo) is a noted predator of Western barn owl.
-In Africa, the principal predators of Western barn owls are Verreaux's eagle-owls and Cape eagle-owls.
-In Europe, although less dangerous than the eagle owl, the chief diurnal predators are the northern goshawk (Accipiter gentilis) and the common buzzard (Buteo buteo).
-About a dozen other large diurnal raptors and owls have also been reported as predators of barn owls, ranging from the larger tawny owl up to golden eagle.
-The goshawk and the eagle owl are on the increase because of the greater protection these birds now receive.
+The Eurasian eagle-owl (Bubo bubo) is a predator of the Western barn owl.
+In Africa, the principal predators of Western barn owls are Verreaux's eagle-owls (Ketupa lactea) and Cape eagle-owls (Bubo capensis).
+In Europe, although less dangerous than the eagle owl, the chief diurnal predators are the Eurasian goshawk (Astur gentilis) and the common buzzard (Buteo buteo).
+About a dozen other large diurnal raptors and owls have also been reported as predators of barn owls, ranging from the larger tawny owl (Strix aluco) up to the golden eagle (Aquila chrysaetos).
+The goshawk and the eagle-owl are on the increase because of the greater protection these birds now receive.
 When disturbed at its roosting site, an angry barn owl lowers its head and sways it from side to side, or the head may be lowered and stretched forward and the wings drooped while the bird emits hisses and makes snapping noises with its beak.
 A defensive attitude involves lying flat on the ground or crouching with wings spread out.